jason-davey/studio/TECHNICAL_SPEC.md

         - `firebase.ts`: Firebase SDK initialization and Remote Config setup.
         - `utils.ts`: General utility functions (e.g., `cn` for classnames).
     - `src/hooks/`: Custom React hooks.
-        - `useRemoteConfigValue.ts`: Hook to fetch values from Firebase Remote Config (not currently used by main pages but available).
+        - `useRemoteConfigValue.ts`: Hook to fetch values from Firebase Remote Config.
         - `useToast.ts`: Hook for displaying toast notifications.
     - `src/ai/`: Genkit related files.
         - `genkit.ts`: Genkit global instance initialization.
         - `dev.ts`: Entry point for Genkit development server, imports flows.
-        - `flows/suggest-hero-copy-flow.ts`: Genkit flow for generating hero section copy suggestions, enhanced to consider an optional `campaignFocus` string.
+        - `flows/suggest-hero-copy-flow.ts`: Genkit flow for generating hero section copy suggestions.
+    - `src/types/`: TypeScript type definitions.
+        - `recommendations.ts`: Defines the `PageBlueprint` interface for the JSON recommendations.
 - **Styling:**
     - Tailwind CSS is the primary styling utility.
     - `src/app/globals.css` defines base styles, Tailwind layers, and CSS variables for the ShadCN theme.
     - Font: URW DIN (defined via `@font-face` in `globals.css` and applied via `tailwind.config.ts`).

 ### 2.2.
-Firebase Integration
-- **Initialization:** `src/lib/firebase.ts` handles Firebase app initialization.
+Data Flow & State Management
+- **`activePageBlueprint` (State in `src/app/page.tsx`):** Holds the `PageBlueprint` data loaded from the JSON in Step 1.
+This data is used in Step 2 (Build/Preview) and can be modified in Step 3 (Adjust).
+- **A/B Test Configurations (Step 4):**
+    - Hero content from `activePageBlueprint` (after Step 3 adjustments) pre-fills "Version A".
+    - "Version B" is configured by the user.
+    - AI suggestions, campaign focus, and local storage management (`heroConfigManager`) are handled within this step for A/B test variations.
+- **Firebase Integration:**
-- **Remote Config:**
+    - Initialization: `src/lib/firebase.ts`.
-    - The application prepares JSON for `heroConfig` parameter.
-    - Actual A/B test setup and management occur in the Firebase Console.
+    - Remote Config: The application prepares JSON for `heroConfig` parameter (from Step 4).
+Actual A/B test setup occurs in Firebase Console.
 - **Genkit/AI:**
     - Uses `ai.defineFlow` and `ai.definePrompt` for the `suggestHeroCopyFlow`.
-    - The flow is called from the client-side component `src/app/page.tsx`.
+    - The flow is called from the client-side component in Step 4.
-    - The `suggestHeroCopyFlow` input now includes an optional `campaignFocus` field to allow users to guide AI suggestions with specific themes or keywords.

 ### 2.3.
-A/B Testing Workflow
+Workflow Overview
+1.  **Step 1: Review Recommendations:**
+    - User uploads a `PageBlueprint` JSON file.
+    - Application parses and stores this blueprint.
+2.  **Step 2: Build & Preview Page:**
+    - Application renders a preview of the landing page (initially Hero Section) based on the `activePageBlueprint`.
+3.  **Step 3: Adjust Content:**
+    - User edits the content of the `activePageBlueprint` (e.g., Hero Section text) via input fields.
+4.  **Step 4: Configure A/B Test:**
+    - "Version A" is pre-filled using the (adjusted) Hero content from `activePageBlueprint`.
+    - User configures "Version B", uses AI suggestions (with optional campaign focus).
+    - User can save/load/manage A/B variations locally.
-1.  **Content Configuration:** User defines content for "Version A" and "Version B" in the A/B Test Configurator tool (`/`).
+    - User can preview "Version A" vs "Version B" on `/landing-preview`.
-    - **Campaign Focus (Optional):** User can input a campaign theme or keywords into a dedicated textarea for each version to tailor AI suggestions.
-    - **AI Assistance:** User can click "✨ Suggest with AI" buttons to get AI-generated suggestions for headlines, sub-headlines, and CTAs.
-These suggestions will now be influenced by the provided campaign focus, if any.
-2.  **Local Management:** User can save these configurations (headline, sub-headline, CTA, and campaign focus) locally in their browser for later use.
-3.  **Preview:** User clicks "Render Pages for Preview" to view both active configurations side-by-side on `/landing-preview`.
-4.  **JSON Export:** User copies or downloads the generated JSON for each version.
+    - User copies/downloads JSON for Firebase.
+5.  **Step 5: Prepare for Deployment:**
-5.  **Firebase Setup:** User navigates to the Firebase Console and uses the copied JSON to define variants for the `heroConfig` parameter within an A/B Test.
+    - User is guided to take the generated JSON to the Firebase Console.
-    - Detailed steps are in `PLAYBOOK.md`.
-6.  **Live Test:** Managed via Firebase.
+    - `PLAYBOOK.md` provides detailed Firebase setup instructions.
-- **AB Tasty:** If AB Tasty is used, its script (added to `layout.tsx`) would override content changes for tests managed by that platform.
+- **AB Tasty:** If used, its script (added to `layout.tsx`) would override content for tests managed by that platform.

-## 3. Core Features & Functionality
+## 3. Core Features & Functionality (by Step)

 ### 3.1.
-A/B Test Configurator & Manager (`src/app/page.tsx`)
+Step 1: Review Recommendations
+- **Purpose:** To ingest initial landing page content and structure from an external tool.
+- **Features:**
+    - File input for JSON (`PageBlueprint` format).
+    - JSON parsing and basic validation.
+    - Display of loaded blueprint name and raw JSON.
+    - Stores data in `activePageBlueprint` state.

+### 3.2.
+Step 2: Build & Preview Page
+- **Purpose:** To visualize the landing page based on the current blueprint.
+- **Features:**
+    - Renders `HeroSection` component using `activePageBlueprint.heroConfig`.
+    - (Future: Could render other sections like Benefits, Testimonials based on blueprint).

+### 3.3.
+Step 3: Adjust Content
+- **Purpose:** To allow fine-tuning of the landing page content derived from the blueprint.
+- **Features:**
+    - Input fields for `activePageBlueprint.heroConfig` (headline, subHeadline, ctaText, uniqueValueProposition).
+    - Changes update the `activePageBlueprint` state in real-time.
+    - (Future: AI content suggestions could be integrated here as well).

+### 3.4.
+Step 4: Configure A/B Test (formerly main A/B Test Configurator)
 - **Purpose:** To create, manage (locally), get AI suggestions for, and prepare Hero Section content variations for A/B testing.
 - **Features:**
-    - **Dual Version Input:** Separate forms for "Version A" and "Version B".
-    - **Campaign Focus Input:** Each version form includes a textarea for optional campaign themes or keywords to guide AI suggestions.
-    - **AI Content Suggestions:**
-        - "✨ Suggest with AI" buttons next to Headline, Sub-Headline, and CTA Text inputs.
+    - Dual Version Input (A & B) using `ABTestConfigForm`.
+Version A pre-filled from `activePageBlueprint`.
+    - Campaign Focus Input for AI tailoring.
-        - Calls `suggestHeroCopy` Genkit flow, passing the `campaignFocus` text.
+    - AI Content Suggestions (calling `suggestHeroCopy` Genkit flow).
-        - Displays suggestions in a popover, allowing users to apply them.
-    - **Real-time JSON Generation:** Displays generated JSON for each version.
+    - Real-time JSON Generation for A/B variants.
-    - **Copy & Download JSON:** Buttons for each version.
+    - Copy & Download JSON for A/B variants.
-    - **Local Configuration Management:**
-        - Save/Load/Delete configurations using browser `localStorage` (key: `heroConfigManager`).
-Configurations store headline, sub-headline, CTA text, and the campaign focus.
+    - Local Configuration Management for A/B variants (`localStorage` key: `heroConfigManager`).
-    - **"Render Pages for Preview" Button:** Opens `/landing-preview` with current configurations.
+    - "Render Pages for Preview" Button: Opens `/landing-preview` with current A/B configurations.
-    - **Guidance Footer:** Instructions and links for Firebase and `PLAYBOOK.md`.
-- **Key Components Used:** `ConfigForm` (refactored), `Card`, `Input`, `Label`, `Button`, `Textarea`, `Separator`, `Popover`, `useToast`, `Sparkles` icon.
+- **Key Components Used:** `ABTestConfigForm`, `Card`, `Input`, `Label`, `Button`, `Textarea`, `Separator`, `Popover`, `useToast`, `Sparkles` icon.
 - **Data Structures:**
-    - `HeroConfig`: `{ headline: string; subHeadline: string; ctaText: string; }` (This is the structure for the JSON output).
-    - `ManagedHeroConfig`: `{ id: string; name: string; headline: string; subHeadline: string; ctaText: string; campaignFocus?: string; }` (Structure for local storage).
-    - `SuggestHeroCopyInput` now includes `campaignFocus: string | undefined`.
+    - `ABTestHeroConfig`: For JSON output for Firebase.
+    - `ManagedABTestHeroConfig`: For local storage of A/B variants.

+### 3.5.
+Step 5: Prepare for Deployment
+- **Purpose:** To guide the user on using the generated A/B test JSON with Firebase.
+- **Features:**
+    - Instructional text.
+    - Link to Firebase Console.
+    - Prominent reference to `PLAYBOOK.md`.

-### 3.2.
+### 3.6.
 Landing Preview Page (`src/app/landing-preview/page.tsx`)
-- **Purpose:** To display two versions of the Hero Section side-by-side.
+- **Purpose:** To display two versions of the Hero Section side-by-side for A/B test comparison.
-- **Functionality:**
-    - Reads `configA` and `configB` JSON strings from URL query parameters.
+- **Functionality:** Reads `configA` and `configB` JSON strings from URL query parameters.
-    - Renders two `HeroSection` components.
-    *   Falls back to defaults if parameters are missing/invalid.
-    *   Includes other static landing page sections for context.

-### 3.3.
+### 3.7.
 Landing Page Components (`src/components/landing/`)
-- **`Header.tsx`:** Logo links to `/` (configurator).
-"Get a Quote" links to `#quote-form` on `/landing-preview`.
-- **`HeroSection.tsx`:** Accepts `headline`, `subHeadline`, `ctaText`.
-- Other components: `BenefitsSection`, `TestimonialsSection`, `AwardsSection`, `QuoteFormSection`, `Footer`.
+- Standard landing page components (Header, HeroSection, etc.). `HeroSection` is dynamically populated.

-### 3.4.
+### 3.8.
 AI Flow (`src/ai/flows/suggest-hero-copy-flow.ts`)
-- **Purpose:** To generate hero section copy suggestions using an AI model.
+- **Purpose:** To generate hero section copy suggestions for A/B testing.
 - **Input:** `SuggestHeroCopyInput` (copyType, currentText, productName, productDescription, count, campaignFocus).
-The `campaignFocus` field allows the AI to tailor suggestions.
 - **Output:** `SuggestHeroCopyOutput` (array of suggestions).
-- **Technology:** Genkit, configured to use a Google AI model.
-- **Prompt:** Instructs the AI to act as a marketing copywriter, considering the product, copy type, and any provided `campaignFocus`.

 ## 4. Setup & Configuration

 ### 4.1.
 Environment Variables (`.env.local`)
 - Required for Firebase SDK.
-See `PLAYBOOK.md` for details.
+See `PLAYBOOK.md`.
-- Genkit flows using Google AI will require appropriate API keys to be configured for the Google AI plugin if not using a free tier or if specific project quotas are needed.
-(This is typically handled in Genkit initialization or environment setup for Genkit).
+- Genkit flows using Google AI require API key setup.

 ### 4.2.
 Firebase Project Setup
 - See `PLAYBOOK.md`.
-Remote Config is key.
+Remote Config for `heroConfig` is key for A/B tests.

 ### 4.3.
 AB Tasty Integration
 - Placeholder in `src/app/layout.tsx`.